Azure-Samples/azure-container-apps-ai-mcp/README.md

 ### Prerequisites

 - Node.js and npm (version 22 or higher)
-- Docker (recommended for running the MCP servers, and Postgres in Docker)
+- Docker (recommended for running the MCP servers, and DocumentDB Local in Docker)
 - An OpenAI compatible endpoint:
   - An OpenAI API key
   - Or, a GitHub token, if you want to use the GitHub models: https://gh.io/models